-We also implement solar power development projects.
+We also develop, build and sell solar power projects.
 Prior to 2008, we completed projects in Western China and conducted solar power forums in Beijing, Xining, Suzhou and Luoyang.

 In early 2010, we began to ship CE certified 11 to 14 kW two-axis trackers for ground-mounted applications.
 We are also developing single-axis trackers and smaller trackers intended for smaller ground-mounted installations.